stoyicker/AligningRecyclerView/README.md

 Hearthstone API wrapper for Android.
 Free to use (CC BY 4.0).

-Compatible with API 9 and higher.
+Compatible with API 9 and higher through synchronous calls, plain Retrofit callbacks and RxAndroid.

 Pull requests are welcome.